 Some planets and moons don’t have enough atmosphere to protect them against meteor and asteroid impacts.
-Earth’s moon, Mercury and even Mars are covered with round impact craters from these collisions.
+Earth’s Moon, Mercury and even Mars are covered with round impact craters from these collisions.

-We see meteor showers, or shooting stars, when the Earth travels though clouds of particles left by asteroids (or, comets).
+As mentioned above, we see meteor showers, or shooting stars, when the Earth travels though clouds of particles left by asteroids (or, comets).

 A meteor shower appears to originate from a single point in the sky, the “radiant”.
 Meteors seen near the radiant are approaching the observer and will appear as short streaks in the sky.
 However, meteors seen 45 to 135 degrees from the radiant are moving in a more parallel direction to the observer.
 These meteors will produce longer streaks in the sky.